Chart Color Schemes

 Riverstone is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Riverstone, as per the latest Census, 96.5% of dwellings were houses, with the remaining 3.5% being semi-detached, apartments, or other types.
-This compares to Sydney metro's 84.9% houses and 15.1% other dwellings.
+As per the latest Census evaluation in Riverstone, 96.5% of dwellings were houses, with the remaining 3.5% comprising semi-detached homes, apartments, and other dwelling types.
+In comparison, Sydney metropolitan area had 84.9% houses and 15.1% other dwellings.
 Home ownership in Riverstone stood at 16.9%, with mortgaged dwellings at 48.5% and rented ones at 34.6%.
-The median monthly mortgage repayment was $2,600, lower than Sydney metro's average of $2,700.
-Median weekly rent in Riverstone was $490, compared to Sydney metro's $540.
-Nationally, Riverstone's mortgage repayments were higher at $2,600 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,600, below the Sydney metro average of $2,700.
+The median weekly rent in Riverstone was $490, compared to $540 in Sydney metro.
+Nationally, Riverstone's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing